Robert Weiss PhD, LCSW

 Prodependence is a new concept in addiction healthcare, intended to improve how therapists treat loved ones of addicts and other troubled people.
 With its attachment-positive focus, prodependence pushes aside the flaws of codependency, which generally leave loved ones of addicts feeling confused and misunderstood rather than supported and validated.
 Prodependence chooses to celebrate and value a loved one’s desire to stay connected no matter what, while providing that person with a skillset to do so in the healthiest possible way.

-To learn more about prodependence, we suggest you pick up a copy of Dr. Rob’s book, Prodependence: Moving Beyond Codependency, and that you attend at least a few of our free online webinars and discussion groups on prodependence.
+To learn more about prodependence, you might want to pick up a copy of my book, Prodependence: Beyond the Myth of Codependency, and that you attend at least a few of our free online webinars and discussion groups, several of which focus on prodependence.